Ombudsman’s Decision Date: 03 Jun 2019

 - If the person does still have capacity, (a power of attorney being operative, usually, even before that person loses capacity, as long as the person had envisaged the grant of the power operating in that way) they must be asked as part of safeguarding or financial assessment functions, what they think about this situation, and either to adopt it or distance themselves from it, and revoke the power of attorney that they granted, in the latter case.
 IF they do not do THAT, then the person can be regarded of acquiescing in the deprivation of assets.
 In that situation, the council can send the bill to the person who has actually taken possession of the money.
 If they do not do that, the council might then apply to the Court of Protection to remove the person who’s been doing this from the role of power of attorney, if they think that the person allegedly being taken advantage of is about to lose capacity, because then that person will have lost the power to revoke the grant of the power, and become more vulnerable.

-- The council is not able to pass the bill on or to sue an attorney for unpaid charges, that it has concluded the individual should be regarded as liable to pay on the basis of notional capital, when that is a proper conclusion for them to have made, on the footing of a proper finding of deliberate deprivation of assets (not a finding that could be made in this case, for the reasons stated.
+- The council is not necessarily able to pass the bill on, or to sue an attorney (JUST BECAUSE OF THAT STATUS) for unpaid charges even where it has concluded the individual should be regarded as liable to pay on the basis of notional capital, and when that is a proper conclusion for them to have made, on the footing of a proper finding of deliberate deprivation of assets (not a finding that could be made in this case, for the reasons stated).
+Section 70 of the Care Act allows councils to recover the avoided charges from a transferee of the funds, but the focus is on where that was ‘the adult’ transferring to another person.
+One MIGHT say that the attorney’s action to benefit themselves amounted to a transfer by the PERSON (through the agency of the attorney) to ANOTHER, but the action is not against the attorney as attorney.
+It is an action against the recipient of the money.
 The claim is against the person or their estate, and then the person or estate must sue the attorney for breach of fiduciary duty FOR the individual who has been the victim of financial abuse.

-- CASCAIDr has heard of a council using something called a Third Party Debt Order which freezes the bank account of someone who owes money TO the person liable for the charges, but we are unsure of the legitimacy of this remedy in the case of breach of fiduciary duty, unless it is admitted in full.
+- CASCAIDr has heard of a council using something called a Third Party Debt Order which freezes the bank account of someone who owes money TO the person liable for the charges, but we are unsure of the legitimacy of this remedy in the case of breach of fiduciary duty, unless it is admitted in full – it’s not otherwise a DEBT as far as we are concerned.

 If you want help, please consider seeking advice from CASCAIDr via our referral form on the top bar menu of the site.